Relaxer (film)

 Relaxer is a 2018 American comedy film written and directed by Joel Potrykus.
 It stars Joshua Burge, David Dastmalchian, Andre Hyland, Amari Cheatom, and Adina Howard.
 Set in 1999, it tells the story of a man playing Pac-Man in a living room.
-The film premiered at the South by Southwest on March 9, 2018.
-At the 2018 Fantasia International Film Festival, Joshua Burge won the Best Actor award for his work in the film.
-It was released in the United States on March 22, 2019.
+The film premiered at the South by Southwest on March 9, 2018, and Burge won the Best Actor award at the 2018 Fantasia International Film Festival.
+The film was released in the United States on March 22, 2019.